 What are you looking at in the evaluation?

 We examine reading comprehension, the ability to construct a short essay with an introduction and conclusion, and self-reported struggles.
 Our goal is to maximize the student’s chances for success.

 The three basic points of entry for Landmark students:

-- Language Intensive Curriculum (LIC), a non-credit path for students with significant difficulties in reading and writing; combines direct instruction in language skills with the use of technology
+- Language Intensive Curriculum (LIC) is a non-credit path for students with significant difficulties in reading and writing, combining direct instruction in language skills with the use of technology.

-- Credit gives students who are ready to engage with the curriculum at the college level.
-Within the credit option, students will be placed in either a reading comprehension and fluency-focus or an academic self-management focus
+- Credit is for students who are ready to engage with the curriculum at the college level.
+Within the credit option, students will be placed in either a reading comprehension and fluency focus or an academic self-management focus.

 Read more about these Points of Entry.

 Is Landmark accredited?

 Our programs are fully accredited by the New England Association of Schools and Colleges.